Federal judge blocks Alabama's tough abortion law

 None of the state bans has taken effect.
 Some have already been blocked, and elsewhere courts are considering requests to put them on hold while legal challenges play out.

-Both sides had anticipated the Alabama law would be blocked by a federal judge since it defies current Supreme Court precedent.
+“This is not only a victory for the people of Alabama - it's a victory for the entire nation.
+We said it from the start: This ban is blatantly unconstitutional, and we will fight it every step of the way,” said Staci Fox, president and CEO of Planned Parenthood Southeast.
+Planned Parenthood was one of the groups that sued to block the law.

-"As expected, the court has blocked the law and it will not go into effect," said Randall Marshall, executive director of the American Civil Liberties Union of Alabama.
+Randall Marshall, executive director of the American Civil Liberties Union of Alabama, said the decision was expected.

 “Abortion remains legal in Alabama.
 The state's repeated attempts to push abortion out of reach by enacting unconstitutional laws restricting abortions has already cost taxpayers nearly 2 1/2 million dollars,” Marshall said.
 “This ill-advised law will cost taxpayers more money.”